GLOSSARY

 USDC (USD Coin)

-USDC is the fully-reserved, 1:1 USD-backed stablecoin issued by Circle.
-Kronos holds your USD balance as USDC via HiFi, our licensed on/off-ramp partner — for near-instant, near-zero-cost movement.
+USDC (USD Coin) — USDC is a fully-reserved, 1:1 USD-backed stablecoin issued by Circle.
+Kronos holds user USD balances as USDC via our banking partner, our licensed on/off-ramp partner — settled on Solana for near-instant, near-zero-cost transfers.

 In depth

 USDC is issued by Circle, a U.S.-regulated financial-technology firm.
-Every USDC is backed 1:1 by cash and short-dated U.S. Treasuries held at regulated financial institutions; reserves are attested monthly by a Big Four accounting firm.
+Every USDC is backed 1:1 by cash and short-dated U.S. Treasuries; reserves are attested monthly by a Big Four accounting firm.

 For Kronos users, USDC is invisible — you see "USD balance" in the app — but the underlying ledger settles in USDC on Solana so balances move 24/7 with sub-second finality and near-zero fees.

-Your Kronos USD balance is held as USDC on Solana, provisioned through HiFi (hifi.com), our licensed USD ↔ stablecoin counterparty.
-Deposits via ACH land as USDC; withdrawals off-ramp from USDC back to USD before hitting your linked bank.
-P2P sends between Kronos users are USDC wallet-to-wallet — instant, free.
+Your Kronos USD balance is held as USDC on Solana, provisioned through our banking partner, our licensed USD ↔ stablecoin counterparty.
+Deposits via ACH land as USDC; withdrawals off-ramp back to USD before hitting your bank.
+P2P sends are USDC wallet-to-wallet — instant and free.

 Frequently asked